 In order to receive fresh product, PVC trays are used and although these trays are a Recycling Code 7, not all councils have an established recycling facility for this type of plastic.

-In regards to the bags used to safeguard our whole birds, they are moisture and air tight which not only protects our Organic Chicken through the supply chain, but it provides a suitable close-fitting form that does not take up unnecessary space and is recyclable throughout Australia.
+In regards to the bags used to safeguard our whole chickens, they are moisture and air tight which not only protects our Organic Chicken through the supply chain, but it provides a suitable close-fitting form that does not take up unnecessary space and is recyclable throughout Australia.

-Over time as new technologies come to the fore, Inglewood Farms plans to trial these new products ensuring they are not only safe, but environmentally friendly as well.
+Over time as new technologies come to the fore, Inglewood Organic plans to trial these new products ensuring they are not only safe, but environmentally friendly as well.
 Thus improving our sustainability whilst reflecting our core values.
 Return to Good.